HTTP-RPC/Kilo/README.md

 The project currently includes support for consuming web services in Objective-C/Swift and Java (including Android).
 It provides a consistent, callback-based API that makes it easy to interact with services regardless of target device or operating system.

-For example, the following code snippet shows how a Swift client might be used to access a simple web service that returns a friendly greeting:
+For example, the following code snippet shows how a Swift client might access a simple web service that returns a friendly greeting:

 _Swift_